 Couples with Children

-As long as you and your spouse agree on the custody, access and child support arrangements, our documents will work for you.
+As long as you and your spouse agree on the parenting and child support arrangements, our documents will work for you.

 We've successfully helped many same-sex couples in Canada file for divorce.
 In fact, if you were married in Canada but reside in a part of the world that does not recognize same-sex marriage, we we can still help you!
 The Canadian government recently passed a law allowing for you to file for divorce in the Canadian province in which you were married, even if you are not currently residing in that province.

 Common Law Couples